 Demolish a ca. 1887 house.
+Construct a new commercial building.

 ARCHITECTURE

 One-story Folk Victorian L-plan house with horizontal wood siding, traditional cornice returns at gable end, a partial-width front porch with shed room, and wood 2:2 windows.
 A wood deck, lean-to, and covered patio have been constructed to shelter bar patrons.